RokasEl/mace-mp-umap/README.md

 Will show the relevent options.

 First file is always your test system, the second file is the relaxed MP data.
-I'll attach a link to that separately.
+See link below.

 Filtering flag is used as such:
     - `exclusive` will keep only those MP structures which exactly contain *only* those elements supplied via the `-e` flag.